 Lymph nodes are bean-shaped glands present throughout the body.
 They store the fluid and nutrients and help in flushing out the waste from the body.
-Lymph nodes produce antibodies which fight off infections and foreign bodies.
+In addition, lymph nodes produce antibodies that fight off infections and foreign bodies.

-A swollen lymph node behind your ear could be caused by many things.
-In fact, there are 10 specific causes of swollen lymph nodes behind the ear.
+Many things could cause a swollen lymph node behind your ear.
+There are ten specific causes of swollen lymph nodes behind the ear.

 What Causes Swollen Lymph Nodes Behind the Ear?

 What causes swollen lymph nodes behind the ears?
-There are a number of causes of swollen glands behind the ear.
+There are several causes of swollen glands behind the ear.

-A lump behind the ear is caused by a range of issues including infections, acute or blunt force injuries, autoimmune disorders, cancer, German measles, an abscessed tooth, an allergic reaction, influenza or rhino viruses, strep throat, or lipoma.
+A lump behind the ear is caused by various issues, including infections, acute or blunt force injuries, autoimmune disorders, cancer, German measles, an abscessed tooth, an allergic reaction, influenza or rhinoviruses, strep throat, or lipoma.

 Bacterial, fungal, or viral infections like mononucleosis can cause a lump behind the ear.
-Lymph nodes produce antibodies to fight the infections and as more antibodies are produced the lymph nodes swell.
+Lymph nodes produce antibodies to fight the diseases, and the lymph nodes swell as more antibodies are produced.

-Swelling behind the ear can be a result of a blow behind the ear.
-Also, accident or injury to the head or neck will cause swelling behind the ears due to the accumulation of antibodies.
+Swelling behind the ear can result from a blow behind the ear.
+Also, an accident or injury to the head or neck will cause swelling behind the ears due to the accumulation of antibodies.

-Lumps behind the ear can be due to cancerous tumors that can lead to lymphoma or leukemia.
+Lumps behind the ear can be due to cancerous tumours that can lead to lymphoma or leukemia.
 Because cancer cells are foreign bodies, they accumulate in the nodes.

 Rubella virus causes a viral infection known as German measles.
 The virus causes swollen lymph nodes behind the ear.

-Influenza A or B also known as the flu and Rhino virus also known as the common cold can cause a lump behind the ear.
+Influenza A or B, also known as the flu, and Rhinovirus, known as the common cold, can cause a lump behind the ear.

 Strep throat is common in children and spreads from child to child through crawling on a dirty floor or sharing infected toys.
-Streptococcus bacteria gather in the throat and as the body fights the bacteria.
-White blood cells and antibodies accumulate in the lymph nodes causing swollen glands behind the ear.
+Streptococcus bacteria gather in the throat as the body fights the bacteria.
+As a result, white blood cells and antibodies accumulate in the lymph nodes causing swollen glands behind the ear.

-A lipoma is a fatty lump forming in between layers of skin and can occur anywhere throughout the body.
-A lipoma can be a lump behind your ear and is not associated with your lymph system.
+A lipoma is a fatty lump forming between skin layers and can occur anywhere throughout the body.
+For example, a lipoma can be a lump behind your ear and is not associated with your lymph system.

 Associated Symptoms of Swollen Lymph Nodes behind the Ear

-It is important for you to notice symptoms associated with swollen lymph nodes behind the ear.
+It would help if you noticed symptoms associated with swollen lymph nodes behind the ear.
 Below are some of the symptoms: